-Nicolas Maline, also known confusingly as Guillaume Maline, is quite a maverick figure from the Golden period of French bow-making.
-Even his dates are disputed, as is the question of whether or not he worked for Vuillaume.
-However, his work is unique and distinctive, and of the highest quality.
+Nicolas Maline is an important figure from the Golden period of French bow-making.
+Although he worked for Vuillaume, he appears to have spent his entire working life in Mirecourt – his work is unique and distinctive, and of the highest quality.

 This bow is very typical of Mailne’s work, with a Peccatte style head, unusually broad at the forehead, a heavy swing to the rear of the head, and unusually deep chamfers.
 The frog is also typcial, with its pronounced thumb projection and oversized ferrule.
 This is an outstanding and collectable example in superb condition – even the tinsel lap is original.
 The stick is of abeille wood, round section, and the mounts are nickel and ebony.